 Zip Setup

-For users who prefer not to use Docker, the ZIP distribution contains only Yaci CLI and allows you to download and manage necessary components like Cardano Node, Ogmios, Kupo, and Yaci Store directly through the command line.
+For users who prefer not to use Docker, the ZIP distribution contains Yaci CLI, configuration files, and packaged examples.
+It allows you to download and manage necessary components like Cardano Node, Yano, Ogmios, Kupo, and Yaci Store directly through the command line.

 Overview